kestra-io/docs/docs/developer-guide/variables/deprecated-handlebars/string.md

 ## `cut`: Removes all values of arg from the given string.

-If value is "String with spaces", the output will be "Stringwithspaces".
+If the value is "String with spaces", the output will be "Stringwithspaces".

 ```handlebars
 {{cut value [" "]}}